MythicAgents/venus/README.md

 :warning: Doesn't support encrypted payloads yet, always use TLS
 :warning: Not yet dependable enough for operations
-:warning: Only tested against macOS, should run anywhere in Visual Studio Code
+:warning: Only tested against macOS and Linux, should run anywhere in Visual Studio Code

 ## Mythic Payload Type installation